xaitax/SploitScan/README.md

 - **Public Exploits Aggregation**: Gathers publicly available exploits, enhancing the understanding of vulnerabilities.
 - **CISA KEV**: Shows if the CVE has been listed in the Known Exploited Vulnerabilities (KEV) of CISA.
 - **Patching Priority System**: Evaluates and assigns a priority rating for patching based on various factors including public exploits availability.
-- **Multi-CVE Support and Export Options**: Supports multiple CVEs in a single run and allows exporting the results to JSON and CSV formats.
+- **Multi-CVE Support and Export Options**: Supports multiple CVEs in a single run and allows exporting the results to HTML, JSON and CSV formats.
 - **Vulnerability Scanner Import**: Import vulnerability scans from popular vulnerability scanners and search directly for known exploits.
 - **User-Friendly Interface**: Easy to use, providing clear and concise information.
 - **Comprehensive Security Tool**: Ideal for quick security assessments and staying informed about recent vulnerabilities.